 - your Personal Information has been processed unlawfully or have not been erased when it should have been; or

-- the Personal Information have to be erased to comply with law.
+- the Personal Information has to be erased to comply with law.

 We may continue to process your Personal Information in certain circumstances in accordance with applicable data protection law (i.e. where we have a legal basis to continue to store or preserve such Personal Information, for example because it is within our legitimate business interest to do so (e.g. retaining evidence of resolved support requests, billing information etc.).
 Where you have requested the erasure of your Personal Information, we will inform recipients to whom that Personal Information have been disclosed, unless this proves impossible or involves disproportionate effort.
 We will also inform you about those recipients if you request it.